The Tax Disputes and Litigation Review: Portugal

 43 Transposed into the Portuguese legal order by Decree-Law No. 186/2009 of 12 August 2009.

 45 See Article 97(3) CIVA.

 47 Court fees are levied in accordance with the Judicial Costs Regulation (RCJ), a statute that applies to all judicial court procedures, including tax courts.

 48 Tax Arbitration fees are specifically set out in the Tax Arbitration Costs Regulation (RCAT).

-50 No refund exists when the taxpayer has exercised the right to choose one of the arbitrators.
+50 No refunds exists when the taxpayer has exercised the right to choose an arbitrator.

 52 See Article 68 LGT (Binding Information), Article 12(3) RCPITA (Advance Clearing) and Article 138 CIRC (Advance Pricing Agreements).

 53 See Article 38(2) LGT.

 54 Case 04255/10, decided by the South Central Administrative Court on 15 February 2011.

 56 See Article 101–C CIRS and Article 98 CIRC.